greenelab/deep-review/README.md

 Please attribute by linking to https://github.com/greenelab/manubot-rootstock.

 Since CC BY is not ideal for code and data, certain repository components are also released under the CC0 1.0 public domain dedication ([`LICENSE-CC0.md`](LICENSE-CC0.md)).
-All files matched by the following blog patterns are dual licensed under CC BY 4.0 and CC0 1.0:
+All files matched by the following glob patterns are dual licensed under CC BY 4.0 and CC0 1.0:

 + `*.sh`
 + `*.py`